miguelraz/julia-doc-es-la/manual/arrays.rst

 the elements in the column of a sparse matrix, whereas accessing the sparse matrix by rows is considerably slower.
 Operations such as insertion of nonzero values one at a time in the CSC structure tend to be slow.
-This is because all elements of the sparse matrix that are beyond the point of insertion have to be moved one place over.
+Esto es por que todos los elementos de la matriz dispersa that are beyond the point of insertion have to be moved one place over.

-All operations on sparse matrices are carefully implemented to exploit the CSC data structure for performance, and to avoid expensive operations.
+Todas las operaciones en matrices dispersas son cuidadosamente implementadas  operations on spa to exploit REVISAR the CSC data structure for performance, and to avoid expensive operations.

 Constructores de matrices dispersas